Australian and New Zealand Society of the History of Medicine

 The Society also awards a biennial prize for the best book written on the history of health and medicine in Australia, New Zealand and the wider Oceania region.

 Branches of the ANZSHM and the Society's members have been active in responding to the COVID-19 crisis, particularly in placing it in historical context.
 A selection of these events, papers, videos and programs can be found here.

-This is a learned Society whose terms of reference include the sharing of all aspects of the history of health – including the professions of dentistry, medicine, nursing, pharmacology – and health themes within history itself.
-The Society consists of a collegiate group with members who are both amateur and professional historians, clinicians with an interest in the history of their disciplines and those with a general interest in health practice through the centuries.
-There is an emphasis on medicine and health in the Australia-Pacific region, but many members also have major interests in European, Oriental, Middle Eastern and Classical Medicine as well.
-The Society's biannual journal, Health & History, is a peer reviewed publication of original papers and research.
-There is also a quarterly newsletter and a major conference is held at exciting venues every two years.
-Local state/tertiary country groups of medical history are also encouraged.
+The ANZSHM is a learned Society whose terms of reference include the sharing of all aspects of the history of health – including the professions of dentistry, medicine, nursing, pharmacology – and health themes within history itself.
+ANZSHM members are both amateur and professional historians, clinicians with an interest in the history of their disciplines and those with a general interest in health practice through the centuries.
+There is an emphasis on medicine and health in the Australia-Pacific region, but many members have major interests in European, Oriental, Middle Eastern and Classical Medicine as well.
+A brief organisational history of the ANZSHM can be found here.